abdelhakim96/drone_code/README.md

 # TODO - 6/8
-- Upload code on kakao
+- Upload code on kakao - check
-- Clean the repo from other folders
+- Clean the repo from other folders - check
 - run NMPC, also with VICON
 - run the NMPC with hovering from trajectory